Elan-R/My-Work/Permutations Calculator/README.md

 - 3ed permutation is produced by instructions `0 1 1`
 - 4th permutation is produced by instructions `0 2 0`
 - 5th permutation is produced by instructions `0 2 1`
+- And so on...

+For each instructions pattern I figured out how to figure out the next instructions pattern.
+For example after pattern `0 2 0` comes pattern `0 2 1`.
+I also figured out given an index how to figure out its corresponding instructions pattern.
+For example how to get `0 2 1` for the 5th index.

 There are two algorithms in use in the class.
 Both of which I entirely thought of and created myself, but only one works for all cases.